-DC or Difficulty Class is something that’s used a lot.
-Whether that’s Saving Throws, or Ability Checks.
+Difficulty Class (DC) is something that’s used a lot.
+Whether that’s Saving Throws or Ability Checks.
 Even Armor Class is a kind of DC.
 To put it simply, a DC determines how hard something is to do.
-Whether that’s climbing a rope, evading a breath weapon, or swinging an axe, different actions have different DCs.
+Whether that’s climbing a rope, evading a breath weapon, or swinging an ax, different actions have different DCs.

-A lot of spells actually require Saving Throws, and ability checks to negate but don’t even tell you what the DC is.
+Many spells require Saving Throws and ability checks to negate but don’t even tell you what the DC is.
 That’s because the DC equals 8 + Your Spellcasting Modifier + Your Proficiency Bonus.
-And most other classes or features that require Saving Throws typically tell you how to calculate the DC, or even tell you what the DC is outright!
+And most other classes or features that require Saving Throws typically tell you how to calculate the DC or even tell you what the DC is outright!

 But what if it’s something you make that requires a DC to be set, like an ability check?
-For that you can simply use the following values as a guide (DMG p.
+For that, you can use the following values as a guide (DMG p.
 238):

-A few things to know however, a natural 20 doesn’t mean you automatically succeed.
-You still have to add your bonuses, but it does usually result in the most favorable outcome, even though you can’t crit on ability checks.
-Likewise, a natural 1 doesn’t mean automatic failure, or a critical failure, you could still pass the check if your bonuses are high enough.
-And on the note of failing a Check, the DM could still have it succeed, but just at a cost (e.g. you leap across the chasm, but you break your leg on the ledge as you didn’t land properly).
+A few things to know; however, a natural 20 doesn’t mean you automatically succeed.
+You still have to add your bonuses, but it usually results in the most favorable outcome, even though you can’t crit on ability checks.
+Likewise, a natural 1 doesn’t mean automatic failure or a critical failure.
+You could still pass the check if your bonuses are high enough.
+And on the note of failing a Check, the DM could still have it succeed, but just at a cost (e.g., you leap across the chasm, but you break your leg on the ledge as you didn’t land properly).

-As you can see, it’s not that bad when you really think about it.
-A DC is really just a minimum result needed in order to perform a certain task, and succeed with minimal loss.
+As you can see, it’s not that bad when you think about it.
+A DC is just a minimum result needed to perform a particular task and succeed with minimal loss.
 And so with that, I hope you roll high and low in the best of moments!